Vietnam.vn - Nền tảng quảng bá Việt Nam

 More worryingly, according to Phone Arena , GoldPickaxe is currently targeting victims in Vietnam and Thailand.
 If successful here, the perpetrators could continue to spread the malware in other markets such as the US, Europe, and eventually globally.

-The iOS trojan was initially distributed through Apple TestFlight, a platform that allows developers to release test versions of their apps without going through the rigorous App Store review process.
-But after Apple removed those programs from TestFlight, hackers moved to an advanced solution: attacking through Mobile Device Management (MDM) configurations, a common way to manage corporate machines.
+Initially, the iOS trojan was distributed through Apple TestFlight, a platform that allows developers to release test versions of their apps without going through the rigorous App Store review process.
+But after Apple removed those programs from TestFlight, hackers moved to an advanced solution: attacking through Mobile Device Management (MDM) configurations, a common form of corporate machine management.

 Group-IB has reported the issue to Apple so that the manufacturer can find a solution to handle the malware targeting users.
 While waiting for a security patch from the company, users should proactively protect their devices and personal information, do not install applications from untrusted sources, avoid using TestFlight and applications from here, and always update the latest version of the operating system on the device.